-The Advanced Placement World History course will be offered as a two year sequential course beginning in the ninth grade year and concluding with the Advanced Placement Examination in May of the tenth grade year.
-AP World History is an introductory college-level survey course which follows a national curriculum created by the College Board.
+The Global History and Geography I Honors course will be offered as a two-year sequential course beginning in the ninth grade year.
+Student who complete this course are eligible to take AP World History Modern in Grade 10 or remain at the honors level in Global History and Geography II Honors 10.

+Global History and Geography I Honors will develop into an introductory college-level survey course, which follows a national curriculum created by the College Board.
 It is a rigorous and challenging course with a strong emphasis on the development of reading, writing and critical thinking skills.
-For the purposes of student comprehension and growth, a consistent cutoff point for the ninth-grade curriculum has been established at the year 1750 for both AP World History and Regents Global History and Geography.
-In addition to the Advanced Placement exam, students will be required to take the NYS Global History and Geography Regents in June at the end of the tenth grade.
+Students will study the development of the first civilizations, continue with an in depth examination of classical societies, and trace the detailed and significance of the expansion of trade networks focusing on their global impact.
+The course concludes with an analysis of a critical period of Global Interactions.
+Students will also explore connections to current events.
+For the purposes of student comprehension and growth, a consistent cutoff point for the ninth-grade curriculum has been established at the year 1750 for both Global History and Geography I Regents and Honors.